 How should I take chloroquine?

-To prevent malaria: Start taking the medicine 2 weeks before entering an area where malaria is common.
-Chloroquine is usually taken once per week on the same day each week.
-Continue taking the medicine regularly during your stay and for at least 8 weeks after you leave the area.
+To prevent malaria: Chloroquine is usually taken once per week on the same day each week.
+Start taking the medicine 2 weeks before entering an area where malaria is common.
+Keep taking the medicine during your stay and for at least 8 weeks after you leave the area.

-To treat malaria: Chloroquine is usually given for 3 days, starting with one high dose followed by a smaller dose during the next 2 days in a row.
+To treat malaria: Chloroquine is usually given as one high dose followed by smaller doses during the next 2 days in a row.